Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Conclusions

 The determination of the total mass profile of the Milky Way (i.e. the enclosed mass as a function of Galactocentric radius) can be made using the Jeans equation and the full 6-D data for our sample: in the simplified case of a spherical Jeans equation, it is known that estimation of the mass profile is biased, even if $\beta$ is known.
 The mass profile, although still subject to some sample bias, in particular due to non-virial effects, can be obtained using the 3-D version of the Jeans equation.
 The velocity dispersion profiles presented here will allow this, and we intend to measure the mass profile in a forthcoming paper.

 \acknowledgments

-S.A.B. acknowledges support from the Postdoctoral Scholar's Fellowship of LAMOST and the Chinese Academy of Sciences President's International Fellowship Initiative Grant (no. 2016PE010).
+We thank Warren Brown, Monica Valluri, Emily Cunningham, and Huang Yang for useful discussions.
+S.A.B. acknowledges support from the Postdoctoral Scholar's Fellowship of LAMOST and the Chinese Academy of Sciences President's International Fellowship Initiative Grant (no. 2016PE010) and the Aliyun Fellowship.
 The research presented here is partially supported by the 973 Program of China under grant no. 2014CB845700, by the National Natural Science Foundation of China under grant nos.
 11773052, 11333003, 11761131016, and by a China-Chile joint grant from CASSACA.
 J.S. acknowledges support from a {\it Newton Advanced Fellowship} awarded by the Royal Society and the Newton Fund, and from the CAS/SAFEA International Partnership Program for Creative Research Teams.
 This work made use of the facilities of the Center for High Performance Computing at Shanghai Astronomical Observatory.
-X.-X.X. acknowledges the support from NSFC grant 11390371 and the ``Recruitment Program of Global Youth Experts'' of China.
+X.-X.X. acknowledges support from the ``Recruitment Program of Global Youth Experts'' of China and NSFC under grants 11390371, 11873052, and 11890694.
 C.F. acknowledges financial support by the Beckwith Trust.
 C.L. acknowledges the National Key Basic Research Program of China 2014CB845700 and the NSFC under grant 11333003.
 Guoshoujing Telescope (the Large Sky Area Multi-Object Fiber Spectroscopic Telescope LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.
-This work has made use of data from the European Space Agency (ESA) mission $Gaia$, processed by the $Gaia$ Data Processing and Analysis Consortium (DPAC).
-Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the $Gaia$ Multilateral Agreement.
-This research has made use of NASA's Astrophysics Data System Bibliographic Services, of {\tt Astropy}, a community developed core Python package for astronomy, of interactive graphical tool for analysis and manipulation of tabular data, TOPCAT \citep{Taylor2005} version 4.6, and of the {\tt PYTHON} packages {\tt NUMPY} \citep{Oliphant2007} and {\tt galpy} \citep{Bovy2015}.
+This work has made use of data from the European Space Agency (ESA) mission {\it Gaia}, processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+This research has made use of NASA's Astrophysics Data System Bibliographic Services.